Wonderland

 Accessing the webpage only says Follow the White Rabbit.
 This means to start doing enumeration on the web server.

-After finishing with gobuster I discovered http://$target/r/a/b/b/i/t/ directory, this was the first rabbit whole to follow.
+After finishing with gobuster I discovered http://$target/r/a/b/b/i/t/

-After snooping around the web page I discovered the SSH credentials for alice.
+After snooping around the web page I discovered the SSH credentials for alice

 Privilege escalation (horizontal)

-Logging in I can see the root.txt flag and a python script.
-I cannot read the root.txt flag and it also made me wonder, if the root flag is here, then where is the user flag?
-I simply navigated to /root and tried to list it, however no luck since I had no privileges to list that directory.
+flag and it also made me wonder, if the root flag is here, then where is the user flag?
+I simply navigated to /root

-But then I decided to just do cat user.txt since usually after getting in a box, you can read the user flag.
+since usually after getting in a box, you can read the user flag.
 And to my surprise it was there and it gave me the user flag.

 I learned that if python imports a module, you can create a "new" module named as the same one that it gets imported in the script.